webhintio/hint/packages/hint/docs/user-guide/configuring-webhint/browser-context.md

 # Browser configuration

-`webhint` allows you to define what browsers are relevant to your scenario by adding the property `browserslist` to your `.hintrc` file, or in the `package.json` file.
+`webhint` allows you to define what browsers are relevant to your scenario by adding the property `browserslist` to either your project's `.hintrc` file, or its `package.json` file.
 This property follows the same convention as [`browserslist`][browserslist]:

 ```json